Please note that some tests may only be available on the Gallatin campus.

 - CLEP (College Level Examination Program)

-- CLEP testing is used to grant college credit for certain college-level courses.
-All students should confirm their colleges’ CLEP credit policies before taking a CLEP test.
+- CLEP testing is used to obtain college credit for college-level courses.
+Students should confirm the CLEP credit policies at the receiving institution before taking a CLEP test.
 Information about which CLEP exams Vol State accepts for college credit can be found in the Vol State catalog in the External Credit section.

 - Correspondence Exams